 How has your week been?
-Have you managed to get creative.
+Have you managed to get creative?
 I still haven’t got around to sorting out my crochet disaster.
-If you want to check out previous posts you can do here.
+If you want to check out other arts and craft posts you can do here.
 I managed a crafty exhibition and a little needle felting before being ill!
+I can’t wait to share a needle felted robin project with you in this post.
+Let’s dive in.
+This post has had a little update in November 2024.

 Creative Inspiration